tgurgick/InkMod/README.md

 - **Style Mirroring**: Generate responses that match the analyzed writing style
 - **Style Validation**: Compare different analysis methods and validate their effectiveness
 - **Reinforcement Learning**: Train a local model using OpenAI as teacher
+- **Continuous Learning**: Model remembers and improves with each session
+- **Multi-Backend LLM Support**: Use Llama.cpp, GPT4All, or HuggingFace for local generation
+- **Backend Management**: List, inspect, and test local LLM backends
 - **Interactive Mode**: Real-time style mirroring with immediate feedback
 - **Batch Processing**: Process multiple inputs at once
 - **Feedback System**: Capture user edits to improve future generations
 - **AI-Powered Analysis**: Use OpenAI to generate nuanced style guides
+- **Model Inspection**: Explore and export learned models with the `explore` command

 ## Installation